 This red or crimson grape sorbet is so perfect, I can’t decide if I prefer it to my granadilla sorbet or not.
 Either way, it is one of the things that helped me get through a fiercely hot Cape Town heatwave this past weekend.

-I first spotted this recipe with drop-dead-gorgeous pics on Pinterest, and a click-through took me the delicious Dessert for Breakfast blog.
+I first spotted this recipe with drop-dead-gorgeous pics on Pinterest, and a click-through took me to the delicious Dessert for Breakfast blog.
 I mean.
-Stephanie made her version with Concord grapes, which look and sound incredible, but having never encountered these in South Africa, I used what I think are the most grapey grapes, red Crimson’s.
+Stephanie made her version with Concord grapes, which look and sound incredible but having never encountered these in South Africa, I used what I think are the most grapey grapes, red Crimson’s.

 I think these are my favourite eating grapes.
 They are not too sweet, have the perfect skin (ie not too tough), are super juicy, and are seedless.
 I had a kilogram of these beauties left over from the recent fruit TVC shoot I did, the one with all the pineapples, so knew I wanted to make a sorbet.

 The recipe is from David Lebovitz which I slightly modified.
-Apart from using Crimson grapes instead of his wine-grape variety, I added 100ml of Pinotage instead his 6 tablespoons of rose.
+Apart from using Crimson grapes instead of his wine-grape variety, I added 100ml of Pinotage instead of his 6 tablespoons of rose.
 I thought that the Pinotage, which is a very voluptuous, berry-intense wine would compliment the sweetness perfectly, and it did.
 In fact, I’ll go so far as to say it made the recipe for me.
 It added such huge depth without making it taste of wine.
 It all just worked so perfectly.

 My 1 kg of Crimson grapes yielded 2 3/4 cups of juice to which I added 100ml of red wine.
 I used the same quantity of sugar and liquid glucose that David did and found this to be perfect.
 Not too sweet, but sweet enough.
 The alcohol and glucose gave the sorbet a gorgeous sherbet texture.